vzaretsk/kaggle-animal-shelter/README.md

 I originally intended to blend the result of various classifiers using a second stage classifier and a hold out blending subset but that approach performed poorly.
 A simple arithmetic average of the XGB predicted probabilities, produced with variations of the features and hyper-parameters, gave a ~0.005 leaderboard score increase.

+In addition to XGB, I experimented with other classifiers such as random forest, gradient boosting, k-NN, logistic regression with polynomial features, and SVM.
+None performed as well as XGB, many were significantly worse.

 ## File Descriptions
 **clean_data, clean_data_b2** - clean the data, version b2 keeps both breeds if the animal is a mix, the original keeps only the first breed